kubermatic/docs/content/kubermatic/master/advanced/addons/_index.en.md

 pre = "<b></b>"
 +++

-Addons are specific services and tools extending functionality of Kubernetes.
+Addons are specific services and tools extending the functionality of Kubernetes.

 ### Default Addons

 Default addons are installed in each user-cluster in Kubermatic.
 The default addons are:

 * [Canal](https://github.com/projectcalico/canal): policy based networking for cloud native applications